|Student Rating:||3 / 5|

 Primarily designed for travelers

 The list of card features is fairly limited, but the lack of a foreign transaction fee is particularly useful for frequent travelers.
-There are a few other features that cardholders may find useful, such as fixed payment dates, overdraft protection and mobile banking and text alerts.
+There are a few other features that cardholders may find useful, such as mobile banking and text alerts and accessing your FICO® Score for free.

 Some high costs in the fine print

 The regular APR for this card starts on the high side.
-On top of this, a penalty APR kicks in once you miss a payment.
+On top of this, a penalty APR kicks in once you miss a payment (plus a late payment fee of up to $40).
 This could be a huge pitfall for novice cardholders, who could get over their heads in penalties and fees if they end up carrying a balance.

-For this reason, we recommend this card for cardholders who will be disciplined in paying off their balance.
-Specifically, we think this card is best for frequent travelers who are interested in some very valuable travel rewards.
+For this reason, we recommend this card for students who will be disciplined in paying off their balance.
+Specifically, we think this card is best for cardholders who travel frequently who are interested in some very valuable travel rewards.

-Why get the Bank of America Travel Rewards Card for Students?
+Why get the Bank of America Travel Rewards credit card for Students?

 - You’re primarily interested in travel rewards.